Kaiser Permanente: Other

+Regulatory oversight

+During the 2024-2025 Southern California mental health strike, the California Department of Managed Healthcare (DMHC) began investigating Kaiser’s contingency plans to ensure compliance with patient care standards.

 Cash reserves

 Jamie Court, president of the Foundation for Taxpayer and Consumer Rights has said that Kaiser's retained profits are evidence that Kaiser policies are overpriced and that health insurance regulation is needed.

 State insurance regulations require that insurers maintain certain minimum amounts of cash reserves to ensure that they are able to meet their obligations; the amount varies by insurer, based on its risk factors, such as its investments, how many people it insures, and other factors; a few states also have caps on how large the reserves can be.

 Kaiser has been criticized by activists and state regulators for the size of its cash reserves.
 As of 2015, it had $21.7 billion in cash reserves, which was about 1,600% the amount required by California state regulations.
 Its reserves had been a target of advertising by Consumer Watchdog supporting Proposition 45 in California's 2014 elections.
 At the end of 2010 Kaiser held $666 million in reserves, which was about 1,300% of the minimum required under Colorado state law.
 Those funds were in Kaiser's risk-based capital account, held to pay for disasters or major projects.
 In 2008, the Colorado regulator required Kaiser to spend down its reserves; after negotiations Kaiser agreed to spend $155 million of its reserves giving credits to its clients and building clinics in underserved parts of the state.